Relative Transformation Estimation Based on Fusion of Odometry and UWB Ranging Data: Experimental Results

 \subsubsection{Effect of noise levels}

-For this evaluation, all simulations are run with $d_0 = 50\si{m}$ and $D = 20\si{m}$ which is similar to an outdoor scenario.
-The UWB noise $\sigma_r$ and odometry noise $\sigma_o$ vary from ground truth ($\sim 0.001\si{m}$) to GPS ($\sim 10\si{m}$) level of accuracy.
-Fig. \ref{fig:compare_all_sigmas_vs_both_errors} illustrates the general influence of the $\sigma_r$ and $\sigma_o$ on the translation and heading estimation errors.
-Fig. \ref{fig:compare_all_max_sigma_o}-\ref{fig:compare_all_max_both_sigmas} show the detailed results at the extremes of the tested noise levels.
-We note that the scale of the errors can change depending on $d_0$ and $D$, as shown previously in Sect. \ref{subsubsec:effect_config}.
+All simulations in this evaluation are run with $d_0 = 50\si{m}$ and $R_{\max} = 10\si{m}$ to imitate an outdoor scenario.
+The UWB noise $\sigma_r$ and odometry noise $\sigma_o$ vary from ground truth ($\sim 0.001\si{m}$) to GPS ($\sim 1-10\si{m}$) level of accuracy.
+Fig. \ref{fig:compare_all_sigmas_vs_both_errors} illustrates the general influence of $\sigma_r$ and $\sigma_o$ on the estimation errors.
+Fig. \ref{fig:compare_all_vs_sigr_sigo} shows the detailed results under extreme conditions.